MIRRAMS: Learning Robust Tabular Models under Unseen Missingness Shifts: Proposed Method

 \subsection{Mutual-Information-Based Robustness Conditions}

-Our goal is to train a prediction model $f$ that achieves high performance on unseen test data corrupted with an unknown missingness distribution.
+\paragraph{MI robustness} Our goal is to train a prediction model $f$ that achieves high performance on \textit{unseen} test data corrupted with an \textit{unknown} missingness distribution.
 To this end, we employ the mutual information measure and introduce the following conditions--termed \textit{MI robustness conditions}--formulated as:

 The detailed explanation of the MI robustness conditions is as follows.
-The function $f$ should preserve information regarding each input's label distribution under the missingness distribution both in the training and test datasets ((i) and (ii) in \eqref{eq:infomin_ideal}).
-And the prediction function should discard unnecessary information that is not relevant to predicting the label ((iii) and (iv) in \eqref{eq:infomin_ideal}).
+The function $f$ should \textit{preserve} information regarding each input's label distribution under the missingness distribution both in the training and test datasets ((i) and (ii) in \eqref{eq:infomin_ideal}).
+And the prediction function should \textit{discard} unnecessary information that is not relevant to predicting the label ((iii) and (iv) in \eqref{eq:infomin_ideal}).
 Together, these conditions guide the model to extract only essential label-related information while remaining robust to various missingness patterns.

-However, the above conditions in \eqref{eq:infomin_ideal} are intractable to enforce directly, as the test-time missingness distribution, $M^{\text{ts}}$, is unknown--unlike $M^{\text{tr}}$, for which we have access to training data drawn from $M^{\text{tr}} \circ \mathbb{P}$.
-To tackle this issue, we construct an \textit{enlarged} missingness distribution by applying an additional masking operation $M_{{r}}^{\text{m}}$ to the training missingness distribution $M^{\text{tr}}$, resulting in $M_{{r}}^{\text{m}} \circ M^{\text{tr}}$, and use it as a surrogate for the test-time missingness distribution.
-By applying this approximation to \eqref{eq:infomin_ideal}, we derive the following modified MI robustness conditions:
+\paragraph{Modified MI robustness} However, the above conditions in \eqref{eq:infomin_ideal} are intractable to enforce directly, as the test-time data distribution, $M^{\text{ts}}\circ \mathbb{P}$, is inaccessible--unlike $M^{\text{tr}}$, for which training samples drawn from $M^{\text{tr}} \circ \mathbb{P}$ are available.
+To address this issue, we construct an \textit{enlarged} missing data distribution by applying the operator $M_{{r}}^{\text{m}}$ to the training data, resulting in $M_{{r}}^{\text{m}} \circ M^{\text{tr}}\circ \mathbb{P}$, and use it as a \textit{surrogate} for the test-time distribution.
+By applying this approximation to \eqref{eq:infomin_ideal}, we derive the following \textit{modified} MI robustness conditions:

-Suppose that the support of the surrogate missingness distribution is sufficiently broad to cover that of the unknown test missingness distribution.
-Under this assumption, the prediction model $f$ can ensure that satisfying conditions (ii) and (iv) in \eqref{eq:infomin_oursetting} implies the satisfaction of the corresponding conditions in \eqref{eq:infomin_ideal}.
-This, in turn, indicates that the resulting model is robust to distributional shifts in missingness.
+Assuming that the surrogate data distribution sufficiently approximates that of the test data distribution, the prediction model \( f \) can be guided such that satisfying conditions (ii) and (iv) in \eqref{eq:infomin_oursetting} also implies the satisfaction of the corresponding conditions in \eqref{eq:infomin_ideal}.
+This, in turn, enforces the resulting model to be robust to distributional shifts in missingness.